vanessafarraye/iterators_hmwk/README.md

 * Clone the `iterators_hmwk` repo from *your* gitHub account onto your computer.
 * Make changes to the files in your local repo.
 * `git add` and `git commit` your changes as you go.
 Remember to say what you did in your commit messages!
-* Push your changes to update the repo on your gitHub account.
+* `git push` to update the repo on your gitHub account.
 * Submit the link to the `iterators_hmwk` repo on your gitHub account.

 ###Goals